 While You Unplug, Paradise Has THIS to Offer…

-The constant bombardment of news and images on TV, newspapers, and the internet, according to luxury real estate broker Harold Clarke, is what the steady stream of visitors to Hawaii’s Big Island seeks to avoid.
+The constant bombardment of news and images on TV, newspapers, and the internet, according to Luxury Big Island, is what the steady stream of visitors to Hawaii’s Big Island seeks to avoid.

 “Having no access to the internet is a real luxury these days, because who can afford not being connected?
-That is a real vacation,” said Harold Clarke over a conversation with renowned architect Branko Pahor at the Peninsula Hong Kong.
+That is a real vacation,” said Luxury Big Island over a conversation with renowned architect Branko Pahor at the Peninsula Hong Kong.

 In mild-weathered Big Island where one can find some of the most exceptional real estate in the world, the two experts highlight the presence of high-speed internet and handy access to technology and information, but only if you choose to.